 I’ve been trying out a few things in mod_perl just recently, getting together a small basic framework that handles sessions and generates an entire site (apart from images) from a bunch of Perl modules.
 It’s a lot harder than I thought it would be but I’ve got the basic code working now.
 Next step is… Continue reading mod_perl & session ids

 Updated my network programming tutorial to answer a question that someone emailed me about it.
-Tried to compile the library on my mac last night and found that half the makefile was wrong, some of the includes didn’t exist on OSX and that you have to use ranlib on the .a file as well as using ar to create it.
+Tried to compile the library on my mac last night and found that half the makefile was wrong, some of the includes didn’t exist on OSX and that you have to use ranlib on the .a file as well as… Continue reading Network programming tutorial

 Having installed MySQL for OSX from Apple’s UNIX & Open Source downloads section and Server Logistics, I found that the Perl module DBD::mysql wouldn’t compile and install.
 The solution it seems is to compile it by hand (oh, the horror!)